MRU-CSIS-1501/201804.asg.01.documentation/README.md

 **WEIGHT: 4%**

+**ANY QUESTIONS?** If you've registered for our Google Classroom, you can go to: https://classroom.google.com/u/1/c/MTUxMTUxMzg4MTFa/sa/MTUxMTUxMTUxNTZa/details

 ## A few WARNINGS

 - For most of you, this is your first programming assignment - and even if it's not, it's _extremely_ likely that it _is_ your first time to be working in a command line environment.
 Because of this, you will likely struggle mightily with this assignment.
 Budget your time wisely.